 Emergent Concepts Overview

 By default, the Emergent Concepts chart will show concepts that have changed the most during the past 30 days.
-You can change the time period to a preselected option or enter a custom range using the dropdown illustrated.
+You can change the time period to a preselected option or enter a custom range using the dropdown.

 If you have no data covering the selected period you will see a message indicating that the chart could not be created.
-We will be using a custom range for this example as we are looking at historical ISP review data.
-Below we show the top concepts by % frequency change.
+We will be using a custom range for this example.
+Below is a snippet of the top concepts by change in % frequency.

 How is change calculated?

-Hovering over a concept's row will reveal detailed information about the change it underwent, as shown below.
+Hovering over a concept's row will reveal details about the change it underwent, as shown below.

-This pair of values reveals how much the concept increased in frequency both overall and relative to the total volume of data during the specified time period.
+This pair of values reveals how much the concept increased in frequency both in absolute terms and relative to the total volume of data during the specified time period.

 What is relative change?

-You'll also notice in the tooltips a statistic called 'relative change'.
+You'll also notice in the tooltips a statistic called 'relative difference'.

 Relative change helps to gauge the magnitude of change proportionate to the average of the two frequencies and is calculated as follows:

-This metric can be useful in highlighting less prevalent concepts that have still undergone significant change.
+This metric can be useful in highlighting concepts that have undergone significant change, regardless of how large their overall frequency.
 Below we illustrate by showing that dropouts has a higher degree of relative change than days despite a significant lower change in frequency.
 In this sense you can think of relative change as measuring the acceleration of change for a concept.

 Chart sorting options